milicar/DMSmodel/inbox.md

 ### TODOs

-DocumentType and Document id generators return constant id.
+id generators return constant id.

+revise "remove descriptors" for both types and documents..

+improve dummy isPrimary(parentProcess) from ActivityService.class when Process is implemented

+should getActivityDocumentTypeList be public? currently it's only used in a test

+separate isLoggedIn(user) from isAuthorised(user) checks

+### Dilemmas

 check User logged in?
 Singleton or passed with servlet request?
 ** (maybe not allow guests any further than UI, which would break user authentication to logged in at the top, role which is checked at business level - each so, and company which is checked where?

-implementations.DocumentTypeTest is pretty weak, only tests size of descriptor list..

-revise "remove descriptors" for both types and documents..
+is user interface/view a control mechanism?
+Pros:
+* if employee doesn't have an option to create process, for example, should there even be a precondition check isAuthorised(user)?
+* faster view generation

+Cons:
+* what about UI changes? maybe some future UI shows "add a process" button to employee..
+* how much processing should be left to client machine?

+If all updates to a record/object basically go through a constructor, then there's no need for setters This is tied to user interface, how broken down the controls are..

+These service classes look like static utility classes

 ### Decisions

-document service has only "create document" with adding descriptors within it (so user cannot create a document without filling in descriptor values)
+At this point, document service has only "create document" with adding descriptors within it (so user cannot create a document without filling in descriptor values)
 users will click on create doc, and fill everything including descriptors
 same is for document type - descriptors are added at the creation or update time
 BUT what about removing descriptors?
 It should also be within create/update, but still isn't